alizeeeupherte/Global-Arts/README.md

 ### Work with Chinese ink

 ![](global_art1.png?raw=true)
-### work of setting in motion according to personal patterns
+### Work of setting in motion according to personal patterns

 ![](global_art5,2.png?raw=true)
 ### Belvedere in a natural environment